Spirent/iTest-assets/Libraries/DUTs/Community/di_vsphere/README.md

-# project://di_vsphere
+Project: VMware vSphere
+Description: Client QuickCalls and response maps
+Category: library
+Class: Community

-1 QuickCall Library in project://di_vsphere:
+1 QuickCall Library in project://di_vsphere
-## project://di_vsphere/session_profiles/VsphereBaseQuickCallLibrary.fftc (project://di_vsphere/session_profiles/VsphereBaseQuickCallLibrary.fftc)
+## Library: project://di_vsphere/session_profiles/VsphereBaseQuickCallLibrary.fftc
 ### getSnapShotList
 query a specified virtual machine for a list of all snapshots related to that VM.
 This functionality does not exist in the VMWare module for iTest as of 4.4, so we use the pysphere module.